redis-developer/Reeko-Slack-Bot/README.md

 ### File Searching

 Most of the time we don't know the exact name of the file we are looking for.
 We also need to check if the file is actually present in the S3 bucket.
 Pooling the bucket over and over again to find a file or check for its existence is a computationally expensive and slow operation.
-To enable faster indexing of all the files on the S3 bucket, there is a layer of RediSearch between the Slack Bot and the S3 bucket.
+To enable faster indexing of all the files on the S3 bucket, there is a layer ofRedis Searchbetween the Slack Bot and the S3 bucket.
 A user can find any file using the `/s3-search` command which opens a file search dialog.
-RediSearch's autocomplete functionality helps in navigating or guiding the user by prompting them with likely completions and alternatives to the filenames as they are typing in.
+Redis Search's autocomplete functionality helps in navigating or guiding the user by prompting them with likely completions and alternatives to the filenames as they are typing in.

 ## Tech Stack

 - [Slack Block Kit](https://api.slack.com/block-kit): A UI framework for Slack apps that offers a balance of control and flexibility when building experiences.
-- [Python](https://www.python.org/): The [redisjson-py](https://github.com/RedisJSON/redisjson-py) and [redisearch-py](https://github.com/RediSearch/redisearch-py) libraries are used to connect to [**Redis**](https://redis.io) and [Slack Bolt For Python](https://slack.dev/bolt-python/concepts) is a foundational framework that we have used to handle the requests from the Slack Workspace.
+- [Python](https://www.python.org/): The [redisjson-py](https://github.com/Redis JSON/redisjson-py) and [redisearch-py](https://github.com/RediSearch/redisearch-py) libraries are used to connect to [**Redis**](https://redis.io) and [Slack Bolt For Python](https://slack.dev/bolt-python/concepts) is a foundational framework that we have used to handle the requests from the Slack Workspace.
 - [Nodejs](https://nodejs.org/en/): Responsible for Image Generation

 ## Architecture Diagram